Planting Bulbs in the Fall for Amazing Spring Flowers

 Tips for Planting Fall Bulbs

-- Although most spring flowers need full sun, a planting area that is normally in partial shade will also work to, because trees haven’t fully leafed out in spring.
+Although most spring flowers need full sun, a planting area that is normally in partial shade will also work to, because deciduous trees haven’t fully leafed out in spring.

-- When it comes to tulips and daffodils, the size of the bulb matters – large bulbs mean larger flowers.
+When it comes to tulips and daffodils, the size of the bulb matters – larger bulbs mean larger flowers.
 So purchase high-quality bulbs, if your budget allows.
 You won’t regret it!

 How to Keep Squirrels and other Critters From Eating Your Bulbs